 Akeley, who had once been a professor of chemistry and physics, was so impressed by the young radio enthusiast’s expertise in electronics that he persuaded him to forget about premedical studies and switch to physical sciences instead.
 So Ernest majored in physical science.
 And he also started South Dakota’s first ever radio station!

 Ernest Lawrence graduated at age 21 with a Bachelor’s Degree, then joined his childhood friend Merle Tuve at the University of Minnesota, where he completed a Master’s Degree in Physics in two years.
 In 1925 he obtained his Ph.D. in Physics from Yale University.

 Ernest Lawrence’s Contributions to Science

 By 1929 Lawrence had been an associate professor of physics at the University of California at Berkeley for a year.

-Until then, physicists had used radioactive elements as a source of high energy particles.
-Alpha-particles, escaping at high speeds from radioactive nuclei, had offered scientists like Ernest Rutherford a way to bombard chemical elements with high energy atom-sized particles.
+Until then, physicists used radioactive elements as a source of high energy particles.
+Alpha-particles, escaping at high speeds from radioactive nuclei, offered scientists like Ernest Rutherford a way to bombard chemical elements with high energy atom-sized particles.
 This had led to a number of groundbreaking discoveries, including the discoveries of the proton and the atomic nucleus.